Medical Marijuana in New Jersey

 In addition, Question 1 applied the state sales tax (6.625 %) to recreational marijuana, but prohibited additional state sales taxes.
 The New Jersey Legislature was authorized to allow local governments to enact an additional 2 % sales tax on recreational marijuana.

-Upcoming Marijuana Business License Applications in New Jersey
+Upcoming Marijuana Business License Applications

 You can view the 2019 RFA Dispensary Permit Application here: 2019 Application